Supported CSS3 Features

 The rounded corners are applied to the element's background area (including solid background colors, background images, and background gradients), the element's border, and the box-shadow if specified.

 Both the standard border-radius property name as well as a custom prefixed -pie-border-radius property name are recognized; if both are present then the prefixed value will take precedence.
-It is recommended to only use the standard unprefixed property when possible (in addition, of course, to -moz- and -webkit- prefixed properties as necessary), since the CSS3 spec for this property seems fairly solidified, and because there are no known incompatibilities between PIE's implementation and the standard.
+It is recommended to only use the standard unprefixed property when possible.

 box-shadow